CalvinHartwell/canonical-kubernetes-f5-big-ip/README.md

-# Canonical Kubernetes with F5 BigIP (cdk-f5-bigip)
+# Canonical Kubernetes with F5 Big-IP (cdk-f5-bigip)

 This document describes how to integrate Canonical Kubernetes (CDK) with F5 Networks Big-IP load balancer devices.

-We will deploy Canonical Kubernetes, the F5 Networks Big-IP Device and the F5 k8s-bigip-ctlr to control the loadbalancer.
+We will deploy Canonical Kubernetes, the F5 Networks Big-IP Device and the F5 k8s-bigip-ctlr to control the loadbalancer.adi

 ## Deploying Canonical Kubernetes (CDK)